Hart House (University of Toronto): List of wardens

-Justina M. Barnicke Gallery, Art Museum at the University of Toronto
+Justina M. Barnicke Gallery

 The Art Museum at the University of Toronto comprises the Justina M. Barnicke Gallery (Hart House) and the University of Toronto Art Centre (University College).
 Located just a few steps apart, the two galleries were federated in 2014 and began operating under a new visual identity as the Art Museum at the University of Toronto, one of the largest gallery spaces for visual art exhibitions and programming in Toronto.

 The Art Museum features a collection of historical and contemporary Canadian art, dating from 1921 to the present.
 Exhibits focus on contemporary Canadian art in all media.
 The gallery also hosts film screenings, lectures and performance art.

 In addition to its regular exhibitions, the gallery houses an art collection that is valued at over CDN $10 million.

 Clubs and activities

 Hart House Chess Club

 Founded in 1895, the Hart House Chess Club is one of The University of Toronto's oldest, most high profile, and most successful clubs.
 It meets every Friday from 4 pm to 11 pm in Hart House's Reading Room for casual and serious play.
 Players of all skill levels are welcome.
 The chess club offers lectures by some of Canada's leading players as well as CFC-rated tournaments.
 The HHCC Chess Team has won the top title six times at the Pan American Intercollegiate Team Chess Championship.